-Providing additional supporting infrastructure to the existing play space is recommended within the Draft Master Plan to produce greater amenity and increase play offerings for a broader age range of children.
-Opportunities to explore additional play and active recreation components along with supporting infrastructure for park users, including parents, children and teens of all genders, will add to the broader value of this area, making it a more inviting and inclusive hub of activity.
+Providing additional supporting infrastructure to the existing play space is recommended within the Master Plan to produce greater amenity and increase play offerings for a broader age range of children.
+Opportunities to explore additional play and active recreation components along with supporting infrastructure for park users, including parents, children and teens of all genders, will add to the broader value of this area.
 The existing playground serves the precinct well and will continue to be upgraded and maintained as per the City's cyclical programs.
 Toilets and amenities to service the play area are recommended to be incorporated into the design of the main pavilion and/or the extension to the netball pavilion which are both in close proximity.
 The play space will continue to be supported with opportunities for informal recreation and unstructured play in the adjacent open space area.
 There is also opportunity to extend park furniture to include suitable facilities for picnics etc.

-Landscape Plan ID Recommendation Key themes 25 Improve passive recreation opportunities by providing new picnic area and scoot track targeted at younger children.
-Consider providing additional play targeted at teenagers such as a bouldering wall or other suitable activity for all genders.
-A
+Landscape Plan Recommendation Key themes Cost 24 Improve passive recreation opportunities by providing new picnic area, scoot track targeted at younger children and potential BMX and bike jump area.
+Consider providing additional play opportunities for teenagers such as bouldering wall or other suitable activity for all genders.
+Ensure suitable buffer to the car park to maintain safety.
+A \$650,000